Telespielstube/StudioGhibliAPI-swift/README.md

-A Swift package to access the StudioGhibliAPI website [[https://ghibliapi.vercel.app/]]
+A Swift package to access the StudioGhibliAPI website <a href="https://ghibliapi.vercel.app/">